|

 Much

-of your choice of designers depends on whether you want to work locally
+of your choice of designers depends on whether you want to work locally with

 -